 He, having offered one sacrifice for sins for all time… (Heb 10:12)

 When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins.
 (Col 2:13)

 The person who argued with me on this issue pointed out, “It still says if don't confess, we're not forgiven.”
 But actually, the word confess literally means to agree with.
 In other words, if we don't agree with God that we have sin, He's not going to forgive us.

 Let’s not forget about sins of ignorance.
 Have you offended someone and didn’t know it?
 What makes these unknown sins less severe than conscience ones?
 The former sin goes un-confessed while the latter is confessed.
 Note Paul’s words:

 I am conscious of nothing against myself, yet I am not by this acquitted; but the one who examines me is the Lord.
 Therefore do not go on passing judgment before the time, but wait until the Lord comes who will both bring to light the things hidden in the darkness and disclose the motives of men’s hearts; and then each man’s praise will come to him from God.
 (1 Cor 4:4-5)

 God’s mercy and forgiveness isn’t based on a scripted legalistic formula.
-We live by the Spirit, not by law, which is the whole theme of Galatians.
+We live by the Spirit, not by rules and regulations—the whole theme of Galatians.
 Thank God for His great mercy and lovingkindness, so that we can rely on Him.
 We certainly cannot trust ourselves.